 The Creative Wire is Peabody LAUNCHPad’s blog featuring events, projects, and programs taking place within the Peabody community, written from the perspective of student contributors.
 Check out the posts below to explore the stories behind this hardworking and talented community of artists!

-Interested in writing for The Creative Wire?
+Interested in writing for the Creative Wire?
 Apply below.

 On November 2nd, 2022, hundreds of artists, art administrators, healthcare professionals, health administrators, and community leaders from around the nation gathered at the American Visionary Art Museum in Baltimore for the annual National Organization for Arts in Health Conference.
 As one of the Peabody Arts in Health Fellows at Johns Hopkins Hospital, I offer my reflections on attending the conference.